The Los Angeles Times, Why the Hammer biennial is the right show for disturbing times, June 5, 2018, Christopher Knight

 In the live iterations, the dance loops are stacked end-to-end, each a stage in a sequence of transformation over 30 minutes.

-choreography: Flora Wiegmann
+choreography and concept: Flora Wiegmann

 dancers: Cheryl Banks-Smith, Rebecca Bruno, Hyosun Choi, Devika Wickremesinghe, Flora Wiegmann

 directed by: Flora Wiegmann with Katherine Helen Fisher

 first AC: Michael Assous